-We have audited the Lake County General Health District, Lake County, Ohio's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Lake County General Health District, Ohio's major federal programs for the year ended December 31, 2010.
-The Lake County General Health District, Ohio's major federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the Lake County General Health District, Ohio's management.
+We have audited the Lake County General Health District, Lake County, Ohio's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Lake County General Health District, Ohio's major federal program for the year ended December 31, 2011.
+The Lake County General Health District, Ohio's major federal program is identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
+Compliance with the requirements of laws, regulations, contracts, and grants applicable to its major federal program is the responsibility of the Lake County General Health District, Ohio's management.
 Our responsibility is to express an opinion on the Lake County General Health District, Ohio's compliance based on our audit.